General Hearings Guide

 - What outcome you seek.

-While your appeal does not have to include all the evidence (like a document) you want to submit to support your appeal, it does need to include all the matters or issues you want to raise.
-If you are not sure exactly what to say, make sure you still deliver an appeal (even if imperfect) to the agency by the deadline, along with any required fee.
+While your appeal does not have to include all the evidence (like a document) you want to submit to support your appeal, it should include all the matters or issues you want to raise.
+If you are not sure exactly what to say, make sure you still deliver an appeal (even if imperfect) to the agency by the deadline, along with any required appeal fee.

 Filing a timely appeal does not prevent you from resolving your case without going to a hearing.
 It simply preserves your right to object to an agency action.
 Otherwise the agency action becomes final and unchallengeable once the appeal deadline passes.